dialogs/oem-ios/README.md

 Dialog OEM consists of 4 frameworks:

-* Dialog.framework (required, to be integrated into main application target)
+* Dialog.framework (for main application target) <!-- required -->
-* DialogNotificationService.framework (optional, to be integrated into Notification Service extension)
+* DialogNotificationService.framework (for Notification Service extension) <!-- optional -->
-* DialogShare.framework (optional, to be integrated into Share extension)
+* DialogShare.framework (for Share extension) <!-- optional -->
-* DialogNotificationContent.framework (optional, to be integrated into Notification Content extension)
+* DialogNotificationContent.framework (for Notification Content extension) <!-- optional -->

 ### CocoaPods

 [CocoaPods](https://cocoapods.org/) is a dependency manager for Cocoa projects.
 For usage and installation instructions, visit their website.
-To integrate Dialog OEM frameworks into your Xcode project using CocoaPods, specify them in your `Podfile`:
+To add Dialog OEM frameworks into your Xcode project using CocoaPods, specify them in your `Podfile`:
 ```ruby
 target 'Your App Main Target' do
     use_frameworks!